ABRG-Models/morphologica/README.md

 New development is now at https://github.com/sebsjames/mathplot and the maths code from morphologica has been split out into https://github.com/sebsjames/maths.

-I wanted the name to describe the library's intended use more clearly.
+I wanted the name to describe the library's intended use more clearly and **mathplot** gives you a strong hint!

+Seb James, June 2025

 # morphologica: plotting for c++